jonathanneels/QrA/README.md

 PS:<br>
-If you make your own QrA links, I suggest using a URL shortener like https://www.shorturl.at/shortener.php
+If you make your own QrA links, I suggest using a URL shortener like https://www.shorturl.at/shortener.php  <br>
+QrA homepage: https://qr-a.herokuapp.com  QrA-link on home: https://tinyurl
 <br><br>
 PS 2:<br>
 If you like what I do you can visit https://jonathanneels.itch.io/pog8 make some noise and maybe buy me a beer.